coreinfrastructure/best-practices-badge/doc/other.md

 *   <a name="documentation_current"></a>
-    The project MUST make an effort to keep the documentation consistent with the current version of the program and any known documentation defects making it inconsistent MUST be fixed.
+    The project MUST make an effort to keep the documentation consistent with the current version of the project results (including software produced by the project).
+    Any <i>known</i> documentation defects making it inconsistent MUST be fixed.
     If the documentation is generally current, but erroneously includes some older information that is no longer true,